Days

 After a long, stressful day, hugging a loved one or curling up in your favorite blanket provides instant comfort.
-A
+A weighted blanket combines the sensation of both, offering gentle pressure that soothes both your body and mind.

 But how do weighted blankets work, and how can you find a high-quality option that relieves stress or sends you to sleep?
 This guide will unpack everything you need to know about weighted blankets, from their history as an occupational therapy tool to which materials make the best filling.